w3c/mathml-docs/spoken-math-survey.md

 At a minimum we should collect a significant amount of formulæ in two largely different languages (such as one european and one Asian or Arabic) which would enable us to make sure that the intents encoding proposal can cover them for the examples chosen.

+Output: We aim at obtaining spoken formulæ and their source in a MathML tree using intents that complies to the current spec.
+This will prove us that the current spec about intents is flexible enough to cover the languages we have been able to analyse.

 Technical ideas: Use a classic survey tool.
 For each chosen formula, request the text of the speak-aloud, optionally a sound recording and a LaTeX translation.

 Don't forget:
 - locale-name that our user is representing (language, region, mathematical domain of specialty)
+- questions that give enough content so that the formulæ are unambiguously read, e.g. using a sentence around it
 - permission to reproduce the input text and/or translated formula
 - voice
 - contact information for further questions (this will not be shared)